vmware-tanzu/crash-diagnostics/README.md

 ### KUBECONFIG
 This directive specifies the fully qualified path of the Kubernetes client configuration file.
 The tool will use this value to communicate with the API server to retrieve vital cluster information if available.
-If theAPI server is not available or unreponsive, retrieval of cluster information is skipped.

 ```
 KUBECONFIG /path/to/kube/config
 ```

+By default, the following resourcess will be retrieved from the API server:

+ * Namespaces
+ * Nodes
+ * Events
+ * Replication Controllers
+ * Services
+ * DaemonSets
+ * Deployments
+ * ReplicaSets
+ * Pods

+If `KUBECONFIG` is not specified, the tool will attempt to search for:
+ * Environment variable `KUBECONFIG`
+ * If the `KUBECONFIG` env variable is not set, path $HOME/.kube/config will be used

+If a Kubernetes configuration file is not found or the API server is unresponsive, cluster information will be skipped.

 ### WORKDIR
 Specifies the working directory used when building the archive bundle.
 The